manuelmarcano22/muse2016/README.md

 -  The [Common Pipeline Library](http://www.eso.org/sci/software/cpl/download.html) version 6.5.1
 -  The [ESO Recipe Execution Tool](http://www.eso.org/sci/software/cpl/esorex.html) (EsoRex) version 3.11.1.

-All the data reduction was done calling EsoRex to exexute the MUSE DRS recipes from a bash (version 4.3.11) scripts.
-The configuration files for each of the called MUSE recipes used, the bash scripts,, useful python (Python 2.7.6)  scripts and other text files can be found in the *scripts* folder.
+All the data reduction was done calling EsoRex to exexute the MUSE DRS recipes from a bash (version 4.3.11) script.
+The configuration files for each of the called MUSE recipes used, the bash scripts, useful python (Python 2.7.6) scripts and other text files can be found in the *scripts* folder.

 ## In the Repo: